-Now that the 2020-2021 season has been suspended due to the pandemic, the Chorus aspires to achieve a closer synergy between our usual choral music curriculum and the Take the Lead! program.
-Our programming this season will offer students insight into career paths, leadership, and unexpected applications for their choral training.
+Because the 2020-2021 season has been suspended due to the pandemic, the Chorus aspires to achieve a closer synergy between our usual choral music curriculum and the Take the Lead! program.
+Our programming this season offers students insight into career paths, leadership, and unexpected applications for their choral training.

-The events that have been scheduled so far are the following.
+The events that have taken place so far are the following.